agahebeye/Dicee/README.md

 The advanced level is difficult as hell and __I dare you to play to taste what it really means__

-Some of notable features of Dicey game are:
+Some of notable features of Dicee game are:

 🛠️ Customization